Courtesy Pay Disclosures and Agreement

 Your actual balance is the full amount of all deposits, even though some portion of a deposit may be on hold and may not be available to you, less payment transactions that have “posted” to your account, but not payment transactions that have been authorized and are pending.
 Thus, while the term “actual” may sound as though the number you see is an up-to-date display of what is in your account that you can spend, that is not always the case.
 Any holds for purchase transactions, holds on deposits, or other checks, payments and fees that have not yet posted will not appear in your actual balance.
 For example, if you have a $50 actual balance, but you just wrote a check for $40, then your actual balance is $50 but it does not reflect the pending check transaction.
 So at that point, you actually have $50, but you have already spent $40.

-Available balance at the time transactions are posted (not when they are authorized) is used to determine when your account is overdrawn.
+We use available balance to determine whether to authorize or reject payment transactions.
+We also use available balance at the time transactions are posted (not when they are authorized) to determine when your account is overdrawn.
 The following example illustrates how this works:

 Assume your actual and available balance are both $100, and you swipe your debit card at a restaurant for $60.
 As a result, your available balance will be reduced by $60 so your available balance is only $40.
 Your actual balance is still $100.
 Before the restaurant charge is sent to us for posting, a check that you wrote for $50 clears.
 Because you have only $40 available (you have committed to pay the restaurant $60), your account will be overdrawn by $10, even though your actual balance was $100 before the check posted and is still $50 after the check posts.
-In this case, we may pay the $50 check, but you will be charged an overdraft fee of $35.
-That fee will be deducted from your account, further reducing the balance.
-Also, when the $60 restaurant charge is presented to the Credit Union and posted to your account, you will not have enough money in your available balance because of the intervening check, and you will be charged a fee for that transaction as well, even though your available balance was positive when it was authorized.
+In this case, we may reject the check, in which case you will be charged a $35 NSF fee, or we may pay it but you will be charged an overdraft fee of $35.
+That fee will be deducted from your account, further reducing the available balance and actual balance.
+When the $60 restaurant charge is presented to the Credit Union and posted to your account, you will not have enough money in your available balance because of the intervening check.
+We have to pay the debit card transaction once it is authorized, but you will not be charged a fee in this situation because there was sufficient available balance when it was authorized, even though your account has insufficient available balance when the transaction is presented to us for payment.

 - Checks.
 When you write a check, it is processed through the Federal Reserve system.
 We receive data files of cashed checks from the Federal Reserve each day.
 The checks drawn on your account are compiled from these data files and posted to your account each day.
 We process the payments from low to high dollar value in each data file.